 13. Asparagus

-Asparagus is an excellent companion plant to pair with strawberry plants because their roots both grow differently and don’t interfere with one another—allowing each to thrive as needed for an optimal growing season (and the best strawberries).
+Asparagus is an excellent companion plant to pair with strawberry plants because their roots both grow differently and don’t interfere with one another—allowing each to thrive as needed for an optimal growing season.
+I planted them side by side (asparagus + alpine strawberries), and they are still happy!

 Bad companions to avoid planting nearby strawberries